-"Essential functions" are the basic job duties that an employee must be able to perform, with or without reasonable accommodation.
-The school district should carefully examine each job to determine which functions or tasks are essential to performance.
+"Essential functions" are the basic job duties that an employee must be able to perform with or without reasonable accommodation.
+The school district carefully should examine each job to determine which functions or tasks are essential to a job.
 This is particularly important before taking an employment action such as recruiting, advertising, hiring, promoting or firing.